Opinion polling for the 2026 Israeli legislative election: Seat projections

 This section displays voting intention estimates referring to the next Knesset election.
 The figures listed are Knesset seat counts rather than percentages, unless otherwise stated.

+Graphical summary

 This graph shows the polling trends from the 2022 Israeli legislative election until the next election day using local regressions (LOESS).
 Scenario polls are not included here.
-For parties not crossing the electoral threshold (currently 3.25%) in any given poll, the number of seats is calculated as a percentage of the 120 total seats.
+For parties not crossing the electoral threshold (3.25%) in any given poll, the number of seats is calculated as a percentage of the 120 total seats.

-Poll results are listed in the table below.
-Parties that fall below the electoral threshold of 3.25% are denoted by the percentage of votes that they received (N%), rather than the number of seats they would have received.